Read on to know more about Abhaneri Festival:

 In the northern part of Rajasthan, Dhundar is a small district of Dausa under which a tiny village by the name of Abhaneri, dating back to 9th century, is located.
 Although minuscule in its size, it carries immense social and historical significance.
 It carries the heritage of post-Gupta and medieval eras.
 Sculptures from this place are now housed in prominent museums across the world.
 However, the village is most famous for its Chand-Baori or Abhaneri step-well and Harshat Mata temple.
 The baori or the well has 2500 steps built in a neat symmetry and descend 20 metres to the bottom of the well.
 These wells were made strategically to provide water to the dry areas of the village and nearby.

-When is Abhaneri Festival Celebrated?Abhaneri festival is celebrated in the period between Kajli Teej and Marwar festival of Jodhpur, usually in September and/or October.
+When is Abhaneri Festival Celebrated?Abhaneri festival is celebrated in the period between Kajli Teej and the Marwar festival of Jodhpur, usually in September and/or October.
 It can last for 2-4 days.
-This year (2017), it was celebrated on 21-22 September.
-Following are the dates for the upcoming years:
+This year (2022) it will be celebrated on 27-28 September.

-Series of Events in Abhaneri FestivalThis festival is perfect for planning a short getaway especially from Delhi and neighbouring areas to experience the colour, vibrancy and richness of Rajasthan.
+Series of Events in Abhaneri FestivalThis festival is perfect for planning a short getaway, especially from Delhi and neighbouring areas, to experience Rajasthan's colour, vibrancy and richness.
 The range of attractions here will immerse you in their rustic charm and engulf you in its warm hospitality.
 Look out for the following:

 Kalbelia DanceThis traditional snake-charmer dance is performed to make any joyous occasion in Rajasthan.
 Sensuous moves, rhythmic beats and an exotic aura is sure to make you tap a few steps to its tunes.